james-millner/jamesmillner.dev/content/projects/5-Narrly/index.md

 2026 -> Present

 [Narrly](https://narrly.tech) is audio alignment for video editors, built with my good friend Ross Martin.
-It takes one of the dullest jobs in an edit, matching a Master voiceover recording against the Guide track already sat on the timeline, and does it for you.
+It takes one of the most repetitive jobs in an edit, matching a Master voiceover recording against the Guide track already sat on the timeline, and does it for you.

 Editors normally do this by hand: scrub through the Master, find the take that matches the line on the timeline, drag it